 The Specialized Foster Care Program also provides medical/developmental specialty services to youth with serious medical/physical and developmental conditions and/or impairments.
 The agencies shall develop a contractual relationship with a physician or registered nurse to support the needs of the specialized youth.
-Each caseworker of specialized care has a limited caseload of ten (10) cases.
+Each caseworker of specialized care has a limited caseload of ten (10) cases based on additional services required to be provided.

-In Fiscal Year 23, the Department funded and added two positions to every private agency team to work to increase permanency and serve youth in relative and fictive kinship care.
+Since Fiscal Year 23, the Department has continued to fund two positions to every private agency team to work to increase permanency and serve youth in relative and fictive kinship care.
 Each specialized foster care team in every private agency shall include a Permanency Achievement Specialist to provide consultation regarding permanency issues, identifying and removing barriers to permanency, working to secure appropriate specialized placements for children and working to complete permanencies for children waiting for reunification, adoption, or subsidized guardianship goals.

-The other position added to the team in FY 23 is the Family Finding and Resource Specialist who will work to facilitate the expansion of resources needed to better and more effectively serve the children and families involved in foster care.
+The other position added to the team in FY23, with continued funding in FY25, is the Family Finding and Resource Specialist who works to facilitate the expansion of resources needed to better and more effectively serve the children and families involved in foster care.
 This staff person will provide professional technical assistance and resource development support to casework staff who serve children with specialized problematic behavior service needs.
 They will also identify and locate potential extended family/fictive kinship relationships.

-With the addition of two professional staff to the casework team for traditional and specialized foster care, the Department is hopeful to further maintain placements for our youth and expedite permanencies to decrease the length of time in care.
+With the continued support of two professional staff to the casework team for traditional and specialized foster care, the Department is hopeful to further maintain placements for our youth and expedite permanencies to decrease the length of time in care.